Cable television: In the United States

 Cable television began in the United States as a commercial business in 1950s.

 The early systems simply received weak (broadcast) channels, amplified them, and sent them over unshielded wires to the subscribers, limited to a community or to adjacent communities.
-The receiving antenna would be taller than any individual subscriber could afford, thus bringing in stronger signals; in hilly or mountainous terrain it would be placed at a high elevation.
+The receiving antenna would be taller than any individual subscriber could afford, thus bringing in stronger signals; in hilly or mountainous terrain, it would be placed at a high elevation.

 At the outset, cable systems only served smaller communities without television stations of their own, and which could not easily receive signals from stations in cities because of distance or hilly terrain.
 In Canada, however, communities with their own signals were fertile cable markets, as viewers wanted to receive American signals.
 Rarely, as in the college town of Alfred, New York, U.S. cable systems retransmitted Canadian channels.

 Although early (VHF) television receivers could receive 12 channels (2–13), the maximum number of channels that could be broadcast in one city was 7: channels 2, 4, either 5 or 6, 7, 9, 11 and 13, as receivers at the time were unable to receive strong (local) signals on adjacent channels without distortion.
 (There were frequency gaps between 4 and 5, and between 6 and 7, which allowed both to be used in the same city).

 As equipment improved, all twelve channels could be utilized, except where a local VHF television station broadcast.
 Local broadcast channels were not usable for signals deemed to be a priority, but technology allowed low-priority signals to be placed on such channels by synchronizing their blanking intervals.
 TVs were unable to reconcile these blanking intervals and the slight changes due to travel through a medium, causing ghosting.
-The bandwidth of the amplifiers also was limited, meaning frequencies over 250 MHz were difficult to transmit to distant portions of the coaxial network, and UHF channels could not be used at all.
+The bandwidth of the amplifiers was also limited, meaning frequencies over 250 MHz were difficult to transmit to distant portions of the coaxial network, and UHF channels could not be used at all.
 To expand beyond 12 channels, non-standard midband channels had to be used, located between the FM band and Channel 7, or superband beyond Channel 13 up to about 300 MHz; these channels initially were only accessible using separate tuner boxes that sent the chosen channel into the TV set on Channel 2, 3 or 4.
 Initially, UHF broadcast stations were at a disadvantage because the standard TV sets in use at the time were unable to receive their channels.
-With the passage of the All-Channel Receiver Act in 1964, all new television sets were required to include a UHF tuner, nonetheless, it would still take a few years for UHF stations to become competitive.
+With the passage of the All-Channel Receiver Act in 1964, all new television sets were required to include a UHF tuner; nonetheless, it would still take a few years for UHF stations to become competitive.